x-kom/siema/README.md

 | `center` | Always aligns to the center of a slider container |
 | `centerFit` | It will be positioned as close to the center as possible while not leaving a free space at any end.
 In other words, active slide aligns to the center of slider container unless there will be a free space at any end of slider container, in which case the slider will not move any further |

+**`freeDrag`** (boolean)
+When dragging slider, it will not change current slide and hence will not reposition slides to fulfill `mode` property.
+It will only reposition slides to prevent leaving free space at left or right end.

 **`slideWidth`** (number)
 Width of single slide in pixels used when `perPage` option is set to `0`.
 If not specified, Siema will try to calculate width based on the first slide.